· Ivelin Kozarev · Sales Strategy · 6 min read

 Show, don’t tell

-When RFPs ask about your training process, you don’t just describe your methodology—you demonstrate it.
+When RFPs ask about your training process, you demonstrate it instead of just describing methodology.

 “Our reps complete 15 scenario-based simulations before touching your prospects.
-Here’s Sarah’s readiness dashboard showing her scores across opening techniques, objection handling, and compliance adherence.
+Here’s Sarah’s readiness dashboard showing her scores across opening, objection handling, and compliance adherence.
 And here’s a 60-second sample of her handling your top three objections.”

 Auditable readiness at scale